Please update your browser

 Your browser version is not supported by this site.
 CS First may not work properly.

-In this video, you will make a letter change color when it is clicked.
+In this video you'll make a letter change color

 Scroll through the sprites to find the letter you need.

 Click on the sprite to add it to your project.